dotlang/language/Enhancements.md

 ? - Remove template and generic code?
 Everybody seems complaining about them in other languages.

 ? - Object creation syntax should be completely readable and not to be confused with any other construct.
 Is it so?

+? - Support for higher dimension array as a single block memory allocation.

+? - regex is not readable.
+Let's remove its dedicated operator and use string methods instead (startsWith, endsWith, contains...).

+? - Make string, primitive or have a primitive and a non-primitive string type? non-primitive is basedOn the primitive.